royanikseresht/WebLegacy/README.md

 ## **Overview**

 **Web Legacy** is a university web development project that explores the history and evolution of the internet in the United Kingdom.
-This three-page website presents key milestones, the digital revolution, and how the internet has shaped modern society in the UK.
+This website presents key milestones, the digital revolution, how the internet has shaped modern society in the UK and even more interesting features.

 The project is built using **HTML, CSS, JavaScript, and JSON data**, with a structured layout, responsive design, and a clean user experience.